 It must also be able to integrate with other systems used by the company, such as accounting software and inventory management systems.
 Additionally, the ERP system should be easy to use and provide accurate information on time.

-Enterprise resource planning requirements templates can help your business identify and document the specific needs of an ERP system.
+ERP requirements templates can help your business identify and document the specific needs of an ERP system.
 An ERP system helps to integrate all aspects of a company’s operations, including finance, manufacturing, sales, and service.